ajv-validator/ajv/README.md

 ## Validation errors

-In case of validation failure Ajv assigns the array of errors to `.errors` property of validation function (or to `.errors` property of ajv instance in case `validate` or `validateSchema` methods were called).
+In case of validation failure Ajv assigns the array of errors to `.errors` property of validation function (or to `.errors` property of Ajv instance in case `validate` or `validateSchema` methods were called).
 In case of [asynchronous validation](#asynchronous-validation) the returned promise is rejected with the exception of the class `Ajv.ValidationError` that has `.errors` poperty.

 ### Error objects